Recreation with my Dog

 - Rivers - On the Murrumbidgee River dogs are allowed to swim at Uriarra Crossing East, Uriarra Crossing West, Swamp Creek and the western riverbank of Point Hut Crossing recreational area.
-Please note that on the eastern riverbank of Point Hut Crossing dogs must remain on leash.
+Please note that on the eastern riverbank of Point Hut Crossing dogs must remain on-leash.

 Dog prohibited areas

-Dogs are not to be taken:
+Dogs, except for assistance dogs with permits, are not to be taken: